 Planting of Matted Nertera (Leptostigma reptans), Honan NFR

-- Continue the planning and implementation of the biodiversity corridors program including sites in the Joint Management Area. - Maintain effort towards monitoring, threatened flora and school based activities.
+- Contribute to the planning and implementation of the biodiversity corridors program in line with available funding and strategic objectives. - Maintain effort towards monitoring, threatened flora and school-based activities in line with strategic objectives and as funding allows.